slowjams/Pro-ASP.NET-Core-Identity/0-Auth-Source Code.md

    public virtual async Task<AuthenticateResult> AuthenticateAsync(AuthorizationPolicy policy, HttpContext context) {
+      // policy.AuthenticationSchemes doesn't contain default scheme
       if (policy.AuthenticationSchemes != null && policy.AuthenticationSchemes.Count > 0)  // if users doesn't specify AuthenticationSchemes in a policy, that means
-      {                                                                                    // we can jump to context.Features.Get<IAuthenticateResultFeature>()?.AuthenticateResult
+      {                                                                                    // we can jump to last line for getting AuthenticateResult cache purpose
-         ClaimsPrincipal? newPrincipal = null;                                             // which is set by AuthenticationMiddleware in the first place
+         ClaimsPrincipal? newPrincipal = null;
          DateTimeOffset? minExpiresUtc = null;
          foreach (var scheme in policy.AuthenticationSchemes)  // <----------as long as one authenticates, all success {